-In the absence of in-house skills, organizations look towards technology partners to help them develop these products.
+Without in-house skills, organizations look towards technology partners to help them develop these products.
 Considering the complexities of the software universe and deep tech products, deciding on such a partner becomes a strategic decision because it has a long-term business impact.

 Having deep domain knowledge assists the technology partner to build elegant solutions because:

-- It helps in understanding the business nuances with clarity to influence technology choices
+- It helps in understanding the business nuances with clarity to influence technology choices.

-- It helps to create solutions that deliver tangible business results
+- It helps to create solutions that deliver tangible business results.

-Ability to Work on Complex Systems
+Ability to work on complex systems

 Developing technology products is one thing.
 Ensuring that these products fit into the existing IT ecosystem seamlessly is another thing altogether.

 Large, complex, and distributed systems, complex processes, legacy technologies, and systems are all a part of today’s reality.
 The banking industry, for example, wants to use the latest technologies such as AI to improve their business outcomes.
 However, often these new-age technologies have to sit in harmony with legacy systems and technologies.
 How can they work?

 Selecting a technology partner who has the experience and expertise to work on complex systems ensures that they can deliver better solutions.
 This is so because they have a complete understanding of all the influencers and all the moving parts.
 This clarity helps them capably design clear project plans and roadmaps, make the right technology choices, and create the right solutions that meet the expected business outcomes.

 Technology expertise, quite naturally, has to be a focus area when selecting a technology partner.
 Evaluating the technical vocabulary of the organization and assessing their dexterity in technologies that are used to develop deep tech products such as AI, Machine Learning, RPA, and NLP is essential.